-There are of the order of 304 pensioners who have a suspended pension - indicated by a suspension code in the data file.
+There are a number of pensioners who have a suspended pension - indicated by a suspension code in the data file.
 This excludes former Armed Forces members who have a deferred pension.
 For the majority of the suspended pensions it is possible that the pension could be reinstated in the future.
 We have taken a conservative approach and assumed that all suspended pensions are reinstated immediately, and have valued the liabilities accordingly.